elementrem/contract-example/token-contract/README.md

 ![](img/11.png)

-* Tracking of the Token will be activated in the new BlockExplorer, which will be launched in December.
+* Tracking of the Token will be activated in the new BlockExplorer.